stefan-pdx/mlb_terminal/README.md

 For more information regarding PITCHf/x tracjectory data, please visit [http://fastballs.wordpress.com/category/pitchfx-glossary/](http://fastballs.wordpress.com/category/pitchfx-glossary/).

+### `game --hits` (Hit events)

+You also have access to hit locations for each batter.
+However, the coordinate system that is used relies on a 250-by-250 pixel image where the corresponding scale depends on which stadium the hit was made at.
+See the examples of how hits can be plotted on a generic baseball field.

+1. Inning.
+2. Top or bottom of inning.
+3. Pitcher.
+4. Batter.
+5. Hit / Out / Error.
+6. Description of hit.
+7. X-coordinate.
+8. Y-coordinate.

 ## Examples

 List todays games:

     > mlb games

     0   Red Sox (69-88) @ Orioles (90-67)      7:05 ET (F)   1-9
     1   Reds (95-62) @ Pirates (76-81)         7:05 ET (F)   1-0
     2   Royals (70-87) @ Indians (66-91)       7:05 ET (F)   5-8